The Best Wedding Day Timeline for Photography

 We give the B&G a choice here to either venture out and take more fun couples shots in nice sunset light or if they wish to enjoy the last half of their cocktail hour, they can.

 Around this time guests should be arriving at their reception spots and should begin filing into the area.
-There may be a sign-in sheet for guests to leave a note as well.
+There may be a sign-in book or Photo GuestBook like we produce for guests to leave a note as well.

 7:30 PM: Toasts

-(Talk with your coordinator, but doing toasts during salads is a great time saver!)
+(Talk with your coordinator, but doing toasts during first course is a great time saver!)

 8:15 PM: Special Dances